Narasimman-V/pagination-x/README.md

 - **Global Configurations (style sheet)** The PaginationX directive uses a separate style sheet for most of the UI aspects of the component.
 It can be customized to suit project requirements.
 All this styling is in the **paginationx.css** file.

-- **Cell level configurations** For fine grained UI control, PaginationX let you embed HTML/Styling elements for each and every cell displayed in the pagination table.
+- **Cell level configurations** For fine grained UI control, PaginationX lets you embed HTML/CSS elements for each and every cell displayed in the pagination table.
 This lets add data dependent, conditional styling to individual cells in the table.
-For example, for the Employee Roster sample application, suppose we need to highlight county 'Summerbush' in red.
+For example, suppose we need to highlight county 'Summerbush' in red in the Employee Roster sample application.
 There are two solutions to this problem:
- 1. **Dynamic styling properties:** PaginationX let developers add a dynamic styling property for each and every column inside the JSON list.
+ 1. **Dynamic (CSS) styling properties:** PaginationX lets developers add a dynamic styling property for each and every column inside the JSON list.
 Advantage in using this property is that you don't need to embed HTML content along with data.
 If HTML content is there in the table, it may be exported along with data when users export data.
-The naming convention for dynamic styling property is 'columnNameStyle'.
+Also, using HTML inside JSON is not a good idea from the separation of concerns perspective.
+The naming convention for dynamic styling property is '<columnName>Style'.
 Here 'columnName' is the dynamic part.
-For example to highlight cells containing 'Summerbush' as value in the 'county' column, add a 'countyStyle' property to that particular row with required html style attributes as shown below:
+For example to highlight cells containing 'Summerbush' as value in the 'county' column, add a 'countyStyle' property to that particular row and pass the CSS class name as the value:

 	`[
 		{"Sno":1,"firstname":"Michelle","lastname":"Fisher", ...
-			"county":"Summerbush","countyStyle":"color:red", ... },
+			"county":"Summerbush","countyStyle":"county-style", ... },
 		...
 	];`
+Here 'county-style' is a simple CSS class (.county-style { color:red; } ).
  2. **Embedding HTML** This is another way to add style to a cell in the table.
 But if user exports data, HTML markup is also exported.
 If you must use this solution, there is a workaround for this problem.
 Create a separate column for displaying.
 This column should not be part of the column list for export.
 Please refer section '5.2.11 export-options' for details on how to configure export columns.
 The snippet below shows how to use <span\> element to highlight the county column in red for the first record:

 	`[